skiselkov/BetterPushbackC/README.md

+# !!!!
+IMPORTANT !!!!
+DO NOT download BetterPushback using the green "Clone or Download" button on the main repository page.
+Use the [RELEASES](https://github.com/skiselkov/BetterPushbackC/releases) section to download the plugin.

-# BetterPushback
+# About BetterPushback

-This is a pushback plugin for the X-Plane 10 and X-Plane 11 flight simulators.
+This is a pushback plugin for the X-Plane 11 flight simulator.
 It provides an overhead view to plan a pushback route and accomplishes a fully automated "hands-off" pushback, letting the user focus on aircraft startup and other pilot duties during pushback.
 It can of course also tow you forward, or perform any arbitrarily complicated